venkyscafe/Docker/python-web-app/README.md

 		-> python-web-app/devops/demo/templates/demo_site.html

+Note : What ever the changes required you can do it on demo_site.html before the image is created from the Dockerfile, post creation of image/container, the changes won't reflect in the final web page, until unless the image is rebuilt.

 Step 1: Create Dockerfile with FROM, WORKDIR, COPY, RUN, EXPOSE, ENTRYPOINT

 	-> FROM : using lightweight python image instead of ubuntu